 will cause some devices to reset when powered on again, thus

 eliminating a few possibilities right off the bat.
-Test wall outlet for

-carefully clean connectors, blow out ports and plugs, then reconnect
+out ports and sockets, then reconnect

-each device cable.
+devices.
 Make sure plugs have a snug fit and cables aren't

 being strained, twisted or bent.